chenweida6220/CodePath-Projects/README.md

 ## Notes

-Describe any challenges encountered while doing the work
+Describe any challenges encountered while doing the work.
+N/A